Interview with the Sodimate, Inc. General Manager

 Vibrators and bin activators

-It is quite efficient with granulates and free flowing plastic material.
+- It is quite efficient with granulates and free flowing plastics.

-It is not very efficient with bulk products that are sticky or that react poorly to compaction.
+- It is not very efficient with bulk products that are sticky or that react poorly to compaction.
 The best way to demonstrate this is to put wheat in a cup, knock it on a table a couple of times, and then turn it upside down.
 You will see that although some of the wheat will loosely fall, there is still wheat remaining at the bottom of the upside-down cup.
-This is the same principle that happens with the vibration of chemicals within a container/silo.
-The vibration compacts the product, increasing its density and preventing the dry chemical to discharge freely.
+This is the same principle that occurs with the vibration of chemicals within a container.
+The vibration compacts the product, increasing its density and preventing the dry chemical from discharging freely.

-The bin activator requires a gasket to absorb the vibration.
-This gasket comes in contact with abrasive and corrosive material, so it has a short life and needs to be replaced often.
-The cost to replace this gasket can be at least half the price of the actual bin activator unit itself.
+- The bin activator requires a gasket to absorb the vibration.
+This gasket comes in contact with abrasive and corrosive material, so it has a short life span and needs to be replaced often.
+The cost to replace this gasket can be half the price of the actual bin activator unit itself.

 Air injection system or fluidization

-Air acts like water- instead of fluffing the dry chemical within the container it will find a way out, creating funneling.
-Regardless of the pressure you set for the air, it will always find the easiest way out.
+- Air acts like water- instead of fluffing the dry chemical within the container it will try to find a way out of the container, creating funneling (regardless of the pressure you set for the air)

-Some products are sensitive to moisture, and the injected air contains moisture; so air and/or oil desiccant is needed to make sure the compressed air that goes inside the container is completely dry.
-If not managed properly, moisture will come into contact with dry chemicals, such as quick lime or sodium bicarbonate or polymers, clogging the pores, nozzles and finally the injection system.
-This stops air from coming inside the silo.
+- Some products are sensitive to moisture, and the injected air contains moisture; so air and/or oil desiccant is needed to make sure the compressed air that goes inside the container is completely dry.
+If not managed properly, moisture will come into contact with the dry chemical, clogging the pores, nozzles and finally the injection system.

 Mechanical bin agitator or mechanical discharge

-It is difficult to operate when the container is full of dry product, as the device is turning inside of the container.
+- It can be difficult to operate when the container is full of dry product, as the device is turning inside of the container.

 What is the competitive advantage of a Sodimate system?